 - The Napa Valley Marathon takes place each year in March, running 26.2 miles from Napa to Calistoga.

 - Kendall-Jackson's farm-to-table dinner series kicks off in early May.
-These open-air feasts are held in the stunning gardens at the Kendall-Jackson Estate gardens and feature a curated menu from winery's culinary team, master gardener, and winemaker.
+These open-air feasts are held in the stunning gardens at the Kendall-Jackson Estate gardens and feature a curated menu from the winery's culinary team, master gardener, and winemaker.
 They're held throughout the spring, summer, and fall but sell out quickly.

 Summertime in Wine Country means bright, sunny, and long days.
 Vineyards are typically lush and green by this point, and crowds and traffic can be intense.
 Even though wineries aren't quite as active as they are during harvest, there's still plenty of activity as winemakers groom their vines and keep an eye out for the first clusters of grapes starting to form.
 Harvest of grapes for sparkling wine can kick off as soon as August some years.
 Rain is rare during the summer months, and temperatures are usually quite warm—with daily highs in the mid-80s F and sometimes even higher.